ddev/ddev/docs/users/performance.md

 You can also enable mutagen globally (for every project) with `ddev config global --mutagen-enabled`

+Note that the nfs-mount-enabled feature is automatically turned off if you're using mutagen.

 ### Caveats about Mutagen Integration

+* Multiple mutagen versions can't coexist on one machine, so please stop any running mutagen.
+On macOS, `killall mutagen`.
 * If your project is likely to change the same file on both the host and inside the container, you may be at risk for conflicts.
 * Massive changes to either the host or the container are the most likely to introduce issues.
 This integration has been tested extensively with major changes introduced by `ddev composer` and `ddev composer create` but be aware of this issue.
 A script that deletes huge sections of the synced data is a related behavior that should raise caution.
 * You can cause an explicit sync with `ddev mutagen sync` and see syncing status with `ddev mutagen status`.
 Note that both `ddev start` and `ddev stop` automatically force a mutagen sync.